hanhanwu/Hanhan_Penetration_Testing_Practice/Machine_Learning_in_Penetration_Test/ReadMe.md

 * [Deep Pwning][14] - evaluates the robustness of the machine learning models against the adversarial machine learning
 * [Foolbox][12] - used to fool neural network
   * [Supported attacks][13]
+    * It seems that it's [decision based attacks][16] are better, since they will try to guarantee the changed image will be misclassified.
+I tried some gradient based, the changed images can still be classified correctly.
   ![foolbox attacks](https://github.com/hanhanwu/Hanhan_Penetration_Testing_Practice/blob/master/Machine_Learning_in_Penetration_Test/foolbox_attacks.PNG)
 * [EvadeML][15] - it is an evolutionary framework based on genetic programming, for automatically finding variants that evade detection by machine learning based malware classifiers.
   * Its website: https://evademl.org/